alpsayin/opensubtitles-searcher/README.md

 Features
 --------
 + Fixed to english language, couldn't bother to add languages, send updates if you want to add your language
-+ SxxEyy auto text field completion
++ SxxEyy auto text field completion (e.g. s02e12)
 + Search TV Series or Movies with their title and/or season+episode and/or year
 + Search for subtitles by selecting a movie file(submits its file size) and year(optional)
++ It will remember where you picked your last movie file from, so you don't have to browse to your movie/seris directory everytime
 + Opens the default web-browser and takes you to search results page
-+ Simply because I got bored and procrastinating

 TODO
 ----